LeronBergelson/QBert-Recreated/README.md

 Coily randomly  picks from one of the two platforms available.
 There can only be one Coily present at any point during the level.
 If there is no Coily on the pyramid, one spawns within the next two or three enemy spawns.

 ## Win Condition.
 When QBert changes the colour of each platform on the pyramid, he defeats the level.
-The pyramid flashes several colours and victory music should play and the player’s bonus points are awarded, before the player is returned to the Main Menu.
+The pyramid flashes several colours and victory music should play and the player’s bonus points are awarded, before the player is returned to the Main Menu.<br /><br />
 ![giphy6](https://user-images.githubusercontent.com/19450714/37858774-4e87d8c6-2ee0-11e8-895e-31a03a50879b.gif)

 ## Game Over.